aepifanov/mos_mu/doc/update-product/update-env-9-2.rst

     ansible-playbook playbooks/mos9_apply_patches.yml -e '{"env_id":<ENV_ID>,"restart":false}'

+   **Warning**

+        For MOS9.2 flag restart should be removed from command or changed on ``true``

 #.
-Restart all nodes of your environment to apply the Ubuntu kernel upgrade
+(Should be skipped for MOS9.2) Restart all nodes of your environment to apply
-   as well as updates for non-OpenStack services (such as RabbitMQ, MySQL, Ceph).
+   the Ubuntu kernel upgrade as well as updates for non-OpenStack services (such as RabbitMQ, MySQL, Ceph).
 The restart order is as follows:

    #.
 The controller nodes restart.
    #.
 If present, Ceph monitors stop.